tch1001/pwdlogy/README.md

 **Disclaimer:**
 **Please do not use in military or secret service organizations, or for illegal purposes.
 The tool here is only used for educational purposes only.
 I will not be held responsible for any illegal activities conducted with this.
 Enjoy!**
 ##Installation
-Pwdlogy is based on the programming language python.
-As such, Python will need to be installed.
+Pwdlogy is based on the programming language python (version 3).
+As such, Python 3 will need to be installed.
-###Linux/Mac
+###Linux/Mac/Windows
 To start using pwdlogy, change directory into the project folder.

     cd pwdlogy-master